anderssandstrom/e3-ecmc_plugin_socketcan/kvaser/readme.md

 [  +0.000002] kvaser_usb 1-2:1.0 can0: Cannot reset card, error -19
 [  +0.000002] kvaser_usb 1-2:1.0 can0: Cannot stop device, error -19
 ```
 Need to look into why..
+Have contacted Kvaser support.

 ### More info